astromuditgarg/astromuditgarg.github.io/_pages/aboutme.md

   - /aboutme
 ---

-I am born and brought up in India.
-In my free time, I like to play badminton, pool, board games, and video games.
-I also like to do cooking and try various vegetarian cuisines.
-During the summer, I enjoy various hikes around Switzerland and during winter, I do sledding.
+I was born and brought up in India.
+In my free time, I play badminton, board games, or video games, or go for a swim, run, or work out.
+I like Cooking and trying various cuisines.
+I enjoy multiple hikes around Switzerland during summer and sledging and skiing in winter.

-\[under construction]